Severson-Group/AMDC-Firmware/docs/Firmware-Logging.md

 1. `reg` -- registers a new variable for logging
     > **Required Arguments**
     > - `log_var_idx` -- the index that you want the variable to be stored in (must be 0-31).
-The command will fail if a variable is already registered in this slot.
+The command will fail if a variable is already registered in the requested slot.
     > - `name` -- name of the variable that you are logging (example: `LOG_foo`)
     > - `memory_addr` -- global memory address of the variable you are logging in decimal format.
-The reason global variables are created for logging is because their addresses remain constant during runtime.
+The reason global variables are created for logging is because their address remains constant at runtime.
 The memory address can be found in "mapfile.txt" in a hexadecimal format, which is located in the "Debug" folder of the users private c code.
-After locating the variables address, you must convert it from hexadecimal to decimal before entering it through the terminal.
+After locating the variable's address, you must convert it from hexadecimal to decimal before entering it in the terminal.
     > - `samples_per_sec`  -- the sample rate in samples per second that you wish to record the variable at.
 Note that not all variables have to have the same sample rate.
     > - `type` -- data type of the variable being logged.
 Valid types are: `double`, `float`, `int`

 2. `unreg` -- unregisters a variable that you no longer care to log
     > **Required Arguments**
-    > - log_var_idx
+    > - log_var_idx -- the index of the variable that you want to unregister (must be 0-31).

 3. `start` -- starts recording data